A linear program for testing nonclassicality and an open-source implementation: An operational measure of nonclassicality

 Thus far, we have only discussed the qualitative question of {\em whether or not} a classical explanation exists for a given scenario.
 A natural next question is to introduce quantitative measures of the {\em degree } of nonclassicality in one's scenario.
 A particularly useful approach to doing this would be to introduce a resource theory~\cite{coecke2016mathematical} of generalized noncontextuality and finding monotones~\cite{gonda2019monotones} therein.
 However, such an approach has not yet been developed.
 Therefore, here we take an approach motivated by the fact that {\em every} experiment admits of a classical explanation when subject to sufficient depolarizing noise~\cite{operationalks,marvian2020inaccessible}.
 Hence, our approach is to quantify the robustness of one's nonclassicality---that is, the amount of noise which must be applied to one's data until it admits of a classical explanation.
 This is by no means a uniquely privileged measure, but it is operationally well-motivated.

 There are many reasonable noise models, and which of these is most suitable depends on one's physical scenario.
 In this section, we show how one can adapt our linear program to quantify robustness of nonclassicality with respect to any noise model which treats noise as the probabilistic application of a channel to all states in the experiment.
-That is, we consider arbitrary noise models of the form \beq } := r\

-} + (1-r)\ }, \eeq where $N$ is an arbitrary channel (representing the noise).
+That is, we consider arbitrary noise models of the form \beq \InputIfFileExists{Diagrams/noise1.tikz}{}{ } := r\ \InputIfFileExists{Diagrams/depolarising1.tikz}{}{ } + (1-r)\ \InputIfFileExists{Diagrams/ident.tikz}{}{ }, \eeq where $N$ is an arbitrary channel (representing the noise).
 Note that Eq.~\eqref{gennoisemod} describes the noise as a channel in the full underlying GPT space $S$.
 One could alternatively describe noise as a channel acting on the spaces in which accessible GPT fragment lives (namely, a channel from $S_{\Omega^\mathfrak{A}}$ to $S_{\mathcal{E}^\mathfrak{A}}$); this is simply a further freedom in one's choice of noise model, and the techniques of this section apply to either approach.

 Each different noise model leads to a distinct measure of robustness of nonclassicality.
 Perhaps the most common quantum noise models are those of this form and where $N$ is chosen to be either the completely depolarizing channel or the completely dephasing channel in a particular basis.
 For concreteness, in the quantum case, our open-source code is implemented assuming depolarizing noise, as we detail below.
 For arbitrary GPTs, however, there is not necessarily a unique, well-defined maximally mixed state, and so the completely depolarising channel is not necessarily well-defined.
 In the GPT case, our open-source code therefore asks the user to specify a state to act as the maximally mixed state, which is then used to construct a completely depolarising channel, and the robustness to this noise channel is then computed and output by the program.
+We explore the case of dephasing noise in Ref.~\cite{rossi2022contextuality}.

 Suppose the linear program discussed in Theorem~\ref{thm:MainTheoremApp} determines that a particular accessible GPT fragment does not admit of a simplex embedding.
 The natural next question tackled in this section is then rephrased as how much noise must one's experiment be subject to until it becomes simplex-embeddable.
 That is, what is the minimum value of $r$ for which one's experiment becomes classically-explainable?